Alcohol and Other Drug Prevention Program

 Want to introduce alcohol education, but not sure you have the time for it?
 The AODPP offers a compressed educational session to cover how alcohol reacts to the body when consumed, recognizing the signs of alcohol poisoning, and resources on-campus.
 This is a perfect program idea for existing meetings where you’d like to include a brief alcohol education session.

-If you have a particular area of interest, please contact the AOD Prevention Coordinator Steve Jordan at (719) 549-2121 to discuss your needs.
+If you have a particular area of interest, please contact the Interim AOD Prevention Coordinator Quatisha "Q" Franklin at (719) 549-2121 to discuss your needs.